Route basis

 On the pilot’s command, the participant moves forward confidently, step by step, and may accelerate into a light run for a few seconds.
 After lift-off, the participant sits back into the harness, brings the knees in and relaxes into a seated position.

-In flight, the participant can communicate with the pilot.
-The pilot monitors the participant, guides the flight and can suggest good camera angles.
+During airtime, the participant can communicate with the pilot.
+The pilot monitors the participant, guides the route and can suggest good camera angles.
 Before landing, the participant follows the pilot’s commands, returns to a more upright body position, steps onto the ground and continues forward briefly with momentum while the pilot completes the landing.

 Wear closed, fixed footwear such as sneakers.